AwpData/awpdata.github.io/README.md

 # awpdata.github.io
-To show some of my HTML projects right now.
+To show some of my HTML/CSS projects right now.
 <br />
 I will get better.